 I have been blessed with fortuitous timing in my professional life.
 Time and time again, opportunities have presented themselves at the exact right time when I needed them most in order to solve problems or issues I’m currently dealing with.

 This past winter, I finished reading Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World by Gary Vaynerchuk, and it helped to completely change my thinking about how one should treat social media channels.
 In short, this book helped to convince me that one should treat each social media channel as a separate and distinct entity with specific channel audiences, strategies, and most importantly, the need to create and share images formatted for that particular social media channel.

-The issue I now faced was how was I going to create images for each social media channel every time I wanted to make a post.
+The issue I now faced was how I was going to create images for each social media channel every time I wanted to post.

 Was I going to learn photoshop?